KevinDeVadder/AIRoadmap/Week 1/3. self-driving-car-unity/README.md

 My initial plan for the project will be as follows:

-1. Build 3D learning track for car agents
+1. Build 3D learning track for car agents - DONE
-2. Manually add targets through the track for agents to get to.
+2. Manually add targets through the track for agents to get to. - DONE
 3. Set observations, actions and rewards for the agent.
 4. After sufficient training, compile the model and test it on the Udacity Self Driving Car Nanodegree Simulator.